-However, it's often more expensive and cumbersome to do this with continuous lights compared to using flash.
+However, it’s often more expensive and cumbersome to do this with continuous lights than using flash.

 You may run into a situation when the ambient or continuous light is undesirable.
 That usually happens when the stuff getting lit is unattractive or boring.
 Let me show you an example.

-So what if I changed my Exposure Triangle to eliminate the continuous light showing in the background?
+So what if I changed my Exposure Triangle to eliminate the continuous light in the background?

 We end up with a very different result.
 It’s a bit moodier, but I prefer that story to the one where she’s in some cheap pool hall.